top of page

 Mental health struggles hit close to home for all of us.
 Whether it’s dealing with anxiety before a big exam, supporting a friend through a tough time, or just trying to keep your head

 above water, we all know how hard it can be to access the right help when we need it.
-But what if mental health care was as easy to access as your favorite playlist?
+But what if mental health care were as easy to access as your favourite playlist?
 That’s the vision of

 the eMental Health International Collaborative (eMHIC)—a global organization committed to making sure that anyone, anywhere, can get the mental health support they need.